kgh-85/cytoShapeNet/README.md

     |  |——nn:   the final neural networks to be used for data evaluation
     |  |——lib:  VC_redistributable
     |  |——src:  source code of python scripts and data conversion GUI

-## Dependencies
-Currently, the only requirement is Windows as operating system.
-Tested on Windows 10 but should work on Windows 7 and above.

 ## Usage
 We kept the usage of the toolbox as simple as possible and the workflow is obvious from the BAT file enumeration.